-To dissociate the pellet mechanically, resuspend it in 200 microliters of culture medium and pipette the suspension up and down 20 to 30 times using a P200 (P-two-hundred) pipette before centrifuging it for 3 minutes [1].
+To dissociate the pellet mechanically, resuspend it in 200 microliters of culture medium and pipette the suspension up and down 20 to 30 times using a P200 (P-two-hundred) [1] pipette before centrifuging it for 3 minutes [2].

 Talent adding culture medium to the pellet in the microcentrifuge tube, resuspending the pellet, and mixing the suspension by pipetting up and down.

+Talent placing the tube in the centrifuge.

 After centrifugation and removal of the supernatant, add medium and fresh extracellular matrix or ECM (E-C-M) in a 1 to 4 ratio to the pellet and gently pipette to mix thoroughly [1].
 Dispense 15 microliters of the mixture per dome into each well of a 48-well plate [2].